Building an Interactive Discography

 Step 7: Declare MVP

 It quickly became clear this was going to be one of those "lifetime projects" I'll curate for many years to come.
-In these cases, it is important for me to declare a MVP (minimum viable product) and give it the old v1.0.0
+In these cases, it is important for me to declare a MVP (minimum viable product) and give it the old v1.0.0 release number sooner than later.

 As of today, I only have MP3's from my latest release IN DARKNESS RADIANT available, but in the coming days and weeks I plan on adding: